Fitssum/project-02/README.md

 - rails ERD gemfile is included to generate ERD from the command line (please see erd.pdf file)

 Unsolved problems
-- All the RESTful routes are functional except delete.
 - Creating, updating or deleting requires users' login which is currently functional.
 However, the application specifically does not provide exclusive admin privileges.
-- Unsolved problem in posting calculated rent.